 Socialize With Your Bird

-Birds are remarkably social creatures.
+Birds are remarkably social and smart creatures.
 They love to interact with people, learn new tricks, and play with new objects.
 Your feathered companion craves interaction with you!
 Take some time to pet their head, let them out of their cage, or pick up a new toy for them.
 Having quality social time with your bird will give them mental desire and drive to live a long time.